DuPont's armoured car kit a hit in Brazil

 Now, it wants to bulletproof taxis that will shuttle visitors between events for the 2014 World Cup soccer championship and 2016 Rio de Janeiro Olympic games.

-"We wanted to bring a solution to a family that wants protection but doesn't have money to afford classic car armour," said Carlos Benatto, business manager for DuPont Armura.
+"We wanted to bring a solution to a family that wants protection but doesn't have money to afford classic car armor," said Carlos Benatto, business manager for DuPont Armura.

-Armura, sold only in Brazil, protects against bullets up to .38 calibre.
+Armura, sold only in Brazil, protects against bullets up to .38 caliber.
 Sales rose 70 percent in the first quarter of this year compared with 2011.

 DuPont said annual sales of Armura amounted to tens of millions of U.S. dollars, but it declined to be more specific.
 Sales for the company's Safety & Protection unit, which makes Armura, rose 17 percent in 2011 to $3.9 billion.